How to Test Blood Sugar

 This is a practical step-by-step guide for how to test blood sugar.
 Share it with your family or friends who might be testing your child’s blood for the first time, or use it as a guide for yourself if you’re new to the game.

-How to prick a finger & test blood:
+How to prick a finger and test blood:

 - Wash your hands.

-- Clean fingertip with alcohol.
+- Clean fingertip with alcohol if you prefer.
 Be sure that it is VERY dry.

 - Set the needle to 2 or 3 to start by turning the round tip at the top of the pricker to match up with the white line.

 - Insert a glucose meter strip into the meter.
 Put the black and white end of the strip into the meter.
 Do not touch the white/yellow tip.
 (This action will “wake” the meter and in a moment you will see a prompt on the screen with a drop of blood.
 This indicates it’s ready to go.)

 - Cock the needle by pushing on the end of the pricker (like a pen).
 A bubble on the side will come up yellow when the needle is cocked.